 It doesn’t just have production facilities but also infrastructure in place, including pipelines and transportation systems in place.
 It also offers small to large on-site production solutions.

 Air Products is also a powerful stock with reliable and sustainable growth potential and dividends.

 6. Cummins Stock (NYSE)

 Cummins is more along the line of the best hydrogen stocks in Canada stated above.
-Its hydrogen division is mostly about the PEM-based hydrogen fuel cells, and they work both ways as well.
+Its hydrogen division is mostly about the PEM-based hydrogen fuel cells, and they also work both ways.

 The company offers its fuel cell to consumer hydrogen for electric vehicles and as a portable clean-fuel-based power source as well as to produce hydrogen using electricity.